 Women with PCOS are more at risk for OHSS.
 I suffered with fluid retention and extremely swollen ovaries after every cycle.
 I would have to rest and be on a high protein and electrolyte diet to help reduce the effects of fluid loss and swelling in the ovaries.
 Due to this happening, we would have to wait 1-2 months between each cycle before we could try again.

 Almost two weeks after our embryo transfer, I was in agonizing pain.
 I could not breathe, and my abdomen was so swollen I looked four months pregnant.
 I went to see my doctor, and she sent me to the hospital for tests and then home to await the result.
 My doctor called with the results that I had severe hyperstimulation, cases like this she only saw every two to three years, and I had to be admitted to the hospital for treatment.
 It was during this stay that we received the results of our first IVF round.

 As I was lying there in my drug-induced state in and out of sleep after a pretty sleepless night in the hospital, my doctor came in, took my hand, and told me congratulations.
 I could not believe it and asked her if she was serious, started to sob, and then she started to cry with me.
 I could not thank her enough and never can!
 I was beginning to doubt that we would ever hear this great news from our doctor, but our day had finally come even if it was not in the way I imagined.

 The Struggle Never Truly Ends

 Unfortunately, PCOS and endometriosis have effects far more reaching than infertility.
-As I finish writing this, I am in bed after being in the hospital a couple days ago due to a bad flare up and cyst rupture.
+I have spent time in the hospital due to a bad flare up and cyst rupture.
 I’ve had surgeries and have been on pain medications and other medications including injections to help with my conditions as needed.
-(I truly thought I was done with injections after infertility but guess I was wrong).
+(I truly thought I was done with injections after infertility, but guess I was wrong.)

 I’m Here For You